cegubremontix/hispn/_posts/2022-05-10-innovacion.md

 - **Innovación Cultural**: Se enfoca en la creación de nuevos valores, creencias y prácticas culturales que impulsan el cambio social.

-## Modelos de Innovación

-> Un **modelo de innovación** es un marco estructurado o representación que ayuda a describir, explicar o guiar el proceso de innovación y sus componentes clave.

-Existen varios modelos de innovación que ayudan a las empresas y organizaciones a comprender y gestionar el proceso de innovación.
-Aquí tienes una lista de algunos modelos comunes de innovación:

-1. **Modelo Lineal de Innovación**: Este modelo tradicional ve la innovación como un proceso lineal que comienza con la investigación y desarrollo y culmina con la comercialización.

-2. **Modelo de Embudo de Innovación**: Similar al modelo lineal, este modelo representa la idea de que muchas ideas ingresan al proceso de innovación, pero solo unas pocas llegan a la etapa final de comercialización.

-3. **Modelo de Innovación Abierta**: Propuesto por Henry Chesbrough, este modelo enfatiza la importancia de la colaboración externa y la idea de que la innovación puede provenir tanto de dentro como de fuera de una organización.

-4. **Teoría de la Difusión de la Innovación**: Desarrollado por Everett Rogers, este modelo explica cómo las innovaciones se adoptan y se difunden dentro de una sociedad u organización, incluyendo las categorías de adoptantes tempranos, mayoría temprana, mayoría tardía y rezagados.

-5. **Modelo de Ambidestreza en Innovación**: Se centra en el equilibrio entre la innovación exploratoria (radical o disruptiva) y la innovación explotadora (incremental) dentro de una organización para asegurar el éxito a corto y largo plazo.

-6. **Modelo de Innovación de Servicio**: Aborda la innovación en el contexto de los servicios y enfatiza la importancia de mejorar las experiencias del cliente, los procesos y la entrega de servicios.

-7. **Modelo de Diseño e Innovación Centrado en el Usuario**: Prioriza el papel de los usuarios y clientes en el proceso de innovación, involucrándolos en la generación de ideas, prototipado y retroalimentación.

-8. **Innovación del Modelo de Negocio**: Se centra en la innovación del modelo de negocio de una organización en lugar de solo productos o servicios, explorando nuevas formas de crear, entregar y capturar valor.

-9. **Modelo de las Cinco Etapas de la Innovación**: Consta de cinco etapas: generación de ideas, desarrollo de ideas, difusión de ideas, adopción de ideas y transformación de ideas, que reflejan el ciclo de vida de la innovación.

-10. **Modelo Diamante de Innovación**: Introducido por la Unidad de Inteligencia de The Economist, enfatiza la interconexión de múltiples factores en la promoción de la innovación, incluyendo el gobierno, la industria y la academia.

-11. **TRIZ (Teoría de la Resolución Inventiva de Problemas)**: Una metodología de resolución de problemas e innovación que proporciona un enfoque estructurado para la resolución creativa de problemas.

-12. **Modelo de Innovación Disruptiva**: Descrito por Clayton Christensen, este modelo ilustra cómo las nuevas y a menudo tecnologías más simples pueden perturbar las industrias y mercados establecidos.

-13. **Modelo de Etapas y Puertas (Stage-Gate)**: Un proceso de innovación estructurado en el que las ideas pasan por etapas o "puertas", con puntos de evaluación y decisión en cada etapa, asegurando que solo los proyectos viables avancen.

-14. **Modelo de Lean Startup**: Una metodología que se centra en la creación de un producto mínimo viable (MVP), probándolo con los clientes, aprendiendo de sus comentarios y realizando iteraciones rápidas para crear un producto exitoso.

-15. **Modelo de Innovación Ágil**: A menudo utilizado en el desarrollo de software, este modelo enfatiza la adaptabilidad, la colaboración y el desarrollo iterativo.

-Estos son solo algunos de los muchos modelos y teorías de innovación.
-Las organizaciones pueden optar por adoptar uno o más de estos modelos, según su industria, objetivos y necesidades de innovación.
+## Inovation Space

+Innovation Ambition Matrix: A framework for mapping and prioritizing innovation initiatives based on their potential impact and feasibility.

+## Topology of Inovation Systems

+The topology of an innovation system refers to the structure and organization of the components and actors involved in the innovation process within a given context, such as a region, industry, or country.
+An innovation system is a complex network of organizations, individuals, and institutions that work together to create, develop, and diffuse innovations.
+The topology of such a system can vary, but it typically consists of several key elements:

+**Core Innovation Actors:**

+- **Firms:** These are companies and organizations that drive innovation by investing in research and development, creating new products and services, and competing in the market.

+- **Research Institutions:** Universities, research labs, and other academic or scientific institutions play a crucial role in generating knowledge and technology that can be harnessed for innovation.

+- **Government Agencies:** Government bodies provide funding, incentives, and regulation to support and shape innovation.
+This may include intellectual property protection, grants, and tax incentives.

+**Supporting Actors:**

+- **Financial Institutions:** Banks, venture capitalists, and other financial entities that provide funding to innovative ventures.

+- **Incubators and Accelerators:** These organizations help startups and early-stage companies develop their ideas and products.

+- **Professional Networks:** Business associations, industry groups, and chambers of commerce can facilitate collaboration and knowledge sharing.

+**Infrastructure:**

+- **Physical Infrastructure:** Access to transportation, utilities, and communication networks can significantly impact an innovation system's effectiveness.

+- **Information and Communication Technology (ICT):** The availability and adoption of digital tools and platforms play a crucial role in enabling collaboration and innovation.

+**Human Capital:**

+- A skilled and educated workforce is vital for innovation, as human capital drives research, development, and entrepreneurial activities.

+**Knowledge and Technology Transfer Mechanisms:**

+- **Technology Transfer Offices:** These facilitate the transfer of technology and knowledge from research institutions to industry.

+- **Patent Offices:** Support the protection and commercialization of intellectual property.

+**Innovation Culture and Entrepreneurship Ecosystem:**

+- A supportive culture that encourages risk-taking, creativity, and entrepreneurship is essential for innovation.

+- The presence of successful entrepreneurs and role models can inspire and guide others.

+**Market and Demand:**

+- The existence of a market that is open to new products and services is a driving force for innovation.

+**Regulatory Environment:**

+- The legal and regulatory framework, including intellectual property laws and competition policies, can either facilitate or hinder innovation.

+## Modelos de Sistemas de Innovación

+> Un **Modelo de Innovación** es un marco estructurado o representación que ayuda a describir, explicar o guiar el proceso de innovación y sus componentes clave.

+Modelos de Sistemas de Innovación:

+- **Modelo de Innovación Abierta**: Propuesto por Henry Chesbrough, este modelo enfatiza la importancia de la colaboración externa y la idea de que la innovación puede provenir tanto de dentro como de fuera de una organización.

+- **El Modelo de la Triple Hélice:** Propuesto por Henry Etzkowitz y Loet Leydesdorff, este modelo enfatiza las interacciones entre la academia, la industria y el gobierno como impulsores clave de la innovación.

+- **Modelo de Ambidestreza en Innovación**: Se centra en el equilibrio entre la innovación exploratoria (radical o disruptiva) y la innovación explotadora (incremental) dentro de una organización para asegurar el éxito a corto y largo plazo.

+- **Triple Helix Model**: This model emphasizes collaboration between government, academia, and industry as the key drivers of innovation in a region or industry.

+- **National Innovation System (NIS) Model**: Focuses on the relationships and interactions between key components in a nation's innovation ecosystem, including government agencies, research institutions, and businesses.

+- **The Sectoral Innovation System Model:** This approach considers innovation systems at the sectoral level, recognizing that different industries may have unique dynamics and requirements.

+- **The Knowledge Triangle Model:** Emphasizes the interplay between education, research, and innovation as key drivers of a nation's innovative capacity.

+- **The Regional Innovation System Model:** This model highlights the importance of regional innovation ecosystems in fostering economic development and innovation.

+- **The Porter's Diamond Model:** Developed by Michael Porter, it outlines factors such as factor conditions, demand conditions, related and supporting industries, and firm strategy, structure, and rivalry that influence a country's innovation competitiveness.

+- **Innovation Ecosystem Model**: Views innovation as a complex system of interconnected components, such as startups, corporations, universities, and support organizations, that work together to foster innovation.

+- **Modelo Diamante de Innovación**: Introducido por la Unidad de Inteligencia de The Economist, enfatiza la interconexión de múltiples factores en la promoción de la innovación, incluyendo el gobierno, la industria y la academia.

+- **Modelo de Lean Startup**: Una metodología que se centra en la creación de un producto mínimo viable (MVP), probándolo con los clientes, aprendiendo de sus comentarios y realizando iteraciones rápidas para crear un producto exitoso.

+- **Modelo de Innovación Ágil**: A menudo utilizado en el desarrollo de software, este modelo enfatiza la adaptabilidad, la colaboración y el desarrollo iterativo.

+- **Regional Innovation Systems (RIS):** This model concentrates on the innovation processes within a specific region, emphasizing the role of regional actors, networks, and institutions.

+- **Sectoral Innovation Systems (SIS):** Similar to RIS, SIS focuses on innovation processes within specific industries or sectors, considering the unique characteristics and challenges of each sector.

+- **Global Innovation Networks (GIN):** This model examines how innovation is increasingly a global process, involving the exchange of knowledge and technology across borders and regions.

+- **Technology Cluster Model:** Focused on geographic clusters of related firms and organizations, this model explores how proximity and knowledge spillovers can promote innovation within a specific industry.

+- **Capability-Based Model:** This model assesses an organization's capabilities and resources in terms of technology, human capital, and knowledge, and how they contribute to innovation.

 ## Modelando la Innovación